Meet Your Hosts

 Rob & Dana Bisnett

-Rob and Dana Bisnett know firsthand the stress of lengthy hospital stays, juggling childcare, and managing a household.
-They are busy parents of three boys and a girl, two of which have special needs.
-Their middle son, Ben has aspergers, dyslexia, and dysgraphia.
-Their daughter Giana was born with Spina Bifida and 9 missing ribs, resulting in 17 surgeries so far.
-They first visited David’s Refuge for rest, rejuvenation and privacy as they have around-the-clock nursing in their home.
+Rob and Dana Bisnett know the stress of lengthy hospital stays, juggling appointments, and managing a household.
+They are busy parents of four teenagers: three sons and one daughter.
+Their middle son, Ben, has Autism and mental illness.
+Their daughter Giana was born with Spina Bifida and 9 missing ribs, resulting in 21 surgeries so far.
+They first visited David’s Refuge for rest and rejuvenation.
 They loved their time together at David’s Refuge including the opportunity to get to know other special needs parents.
-The awesome mission of David’s Refuge inspired them to get involved as hosts.
-Rob is a B2B Sales Consultant for Staples.
-He enjoys coaching his sons’ football and basketball teams and managing the hockey team.
-Dana has been a stay-at-home mom for 11 yrs and is nearing completion of her degree in Health Administration at Roberts Wesleyan College.
-Dana enjoys reading, cooking, and cheering at all of their children’s sporting events, including Giana’s special needs dance class where she is able to attend using her wheelchair.
-The Bisnett’s faith and marriage have both been strengthened through their challenging experiences, causing them to view their circumstances as a calling.
-Rob and Dana have been married 13 years.
+The beautiful mission of David’s Refuge inspired them to get involved as hosts.
+Rob is a B2B Sales Manager for Staples.
+He enjoys coaching his son’s basketball team, following the Dallas Cowboys, and fitness.
+Dana works for a respiratory therapy company and is a self-direction broker.
+Dana enjoys reading, cooking, and her work with other special needs parents.
+The Bisnett’s faith and their marriage have both been strengthened through their challenging experiences, causing them to view their circumstances as a calling.
+Rob and Dana have been married for 20 years and are still crazy about each other.

 Stanley and Clarise Coleman